opengeospatial/geoapi/_pages/archives/2.3/index.md

 ---
 layout: default
 permalink: "/archives/2.3/index.html"
-title: GeoAPI 2.3 (archived)
+title: GeoAPI 2.3 milestones (archived)
 ---

-# GeoAPI 2.3 (archived)
+# GeoAPI 2.3 milestones (archived)

 <div class="bg-red-100 border border-red-400 text-red-700 px-4 py-3 my-4 rounded relative" role="alert">
   <strong class="font-bold">Note:</strong>
+  <span class="block sm:inline">GeoAPI 2.1 to 2.3 were legacy milestones.
+  Those milestones have never been formalized in any standards document.
-  <span class="block sm:inline">GeoAPI 2.3 is a legacy milestone.
-See home page for latest release.</span>
+  See home page for the formal release.</span>
 </div>

+Milestones 2.1, 2.2 and 2.3 of GeoAPI contained the interfaces developed by the GeoAPI project but never formalized in any standards document.
-GeoAPI 2.3 was the development branch of [GeoAPI 3.0](../../3.0/index.html).
+GeoAPI 2.3 milestones were the development branch of [GeoAPI 3.0](../../3.0/index.html).
-This milestone required a Java environment Java 5 or higher.
+The GeoAPI 3.0 release contains the same API as the latest GeoAPI 2.3 milestone except for the JSR-275 dependency (deprecated) which is replaced by JSR-385 (the Java standard API for units of measurements).

 ## Changes in API